Women Friendly Recruiters

 The Women Friendly Recruiter checklist is a tool to support you to be an inclusive employer and demonstrate that you have considered the needs of women during the recruitment process.
 It can help to develop women friendly practices, benefits and opportunities.

 The initiative is open to any organisation or business in Leeds and is packed full of benefits.
+It demonstrates:

 It is a working document to be used and added to over time, when your organisation offers more benefits and policies to encourage and support prospective employees.